FishArmy100/Ascribe/docs/info/current_bugs.md

 # Current Bugs
-- View History needs to clear entries when index not at the top
+- Not deselected current versions when clicking
+- Strongs popover links no worky